Heraldry Symbols & What They Mean

 As a device on a crest, the pall represents the ecclesiastical vestment called a pallium and is symbolic of archiepiscopal authority.
 It is the shape of a broad ‘Y’ with one end going to each corner and the end dropping almost to the bottom point of the crest or shield.

-As a charge the end is always couped, meaning that it does not extend to the edge of the shield, and fringed.
+As a charge in heraldry, the end is always couped, meaning that it does not extend to the edge of the shield, and fringed.
 The pall, also called a pairle and a shakefork, is often found in the arms of archbishops and Sees.

 The pall also occurs as an ordinary, a background symbol, especially in Scottish heraldry.
 Here it is usually borne with all three ends couped and pointed.